-Hence, most of the hills are bare with little vegetation.
-The Harsh weather combined with high hills makes the Upper Dolpo Trekking area one of the most inhospitable in Nepal, and yet the barren and majestic hills lend it a rare beauty that is absolutely mesmerizing.
+Hence, most of the hills are bare, with little vegetation.
+The Harsh weather combined with high hills makes the Upper Dolpo Trekking area one of the most inhospitable in Nepal.
+Yet, the barren and majestic hills lend it a rare beauty that is mesmerizing.
 Due to the harsh living conditions, few people live or travel in these areas.
 As a result, the people of Dolpa are part of a very isolated culture found in specific pockets of northern Nepal.

-This is a land where life still revolves around horses, mules, and yaks, people still wear traditional attire and jewelry, waters are still divided on the basis of a dice game, and the remains of the dead are given to wild vultures.
-Even today, much of Dolpa is the restricted area for tourists, which contributed to the preservation of the unique culture of Dolpa.
+This is a land where life still revolves around horses, mules, and yaks, people still wear traditional attire and jewelry, waters are still divided based on a dice game, and the remains of the dead are given to wild vultures.
+Even today, much of Dolpa is a restricted area for tourists, contributing to the preservation of the unique culture of Dolpa.

 Some of the attractions of the Upper Dolpo Trek route are Dho Tarap, a human settlement at the highest altitude in the world, Shey Gumba, religiously the most important Gumba in Nepal, and Lake Phoksundo, the deepest lake of high altitude in the world.